NdnHnnt/personalProject-DadJokes-FE/README.md

 # personalProject-dadJokesFE
-This repository holds the frontend for my dadJokes API using Tailwind CSS + Typescript
+This repository holds the frontend for my dadJokes API